Product Updates — 7 min

 Once you nail your company’s high-level goals, it becomes much easier to break down the process and create smaller goals aligned with your company mission.

 Having remote employees radically alters company dynamics, mostly for the better.
-You will need to consider both benefits and challenges of having a globally-distributed team when doing your SWOT analysis.
+When doing your SWOT analysis, you’ll need to consider the benefits and challenges of having a globally distributed team.

 For example, remote-first teams can often be strong at developing new ideas and innovations through their access to top talent around the world.
-How can you maintain communication and bring employees together to make the most of this asset?
+The challenge is figuring out how to maintain communication and bring employees together to make the most of this asset.

-With more remote jobs available today than ever before, it is easy for employees to change positions, so employee retention may be difficult to achieve.
-An interesting goal could be to build a close-knit, communicative, and positive remote work culture.
+With more remote jobs available today than ever before, it is easy for employees to change jobs frequently, so employee retention may be difficult to achieve.
+An interesting goal could be to build a close-knit, communicative, and positive remote work culture that encourages employees to stay with the company.

 Another way to get genuine data to help guide your new strategy is to ask for employee feedback across all departments.
-Employees have great insights to share, but if you don’t ask, you’ll never know.
+Employees have great insights to share, but you’ll never hear them if you don’t provide a platform to receive employee feedback.

-For a global team, having the right tech stack is critical.
-Making sure communication is easy, instant, and efficient is essential to keep remote employees active and engaged.
+For a global company to make this happen, having the right tech stack is critical.
+Easy, instant, and efficient communication is essential to keep remote employees active and engaged.
 Slack is one great tool, but remember to let employees work asynchronously!
 Tools like Loom (for async video communication) and Notion (for company-wide documentation) are great resources.

 Checking out the competition is another way to gain important strategic insights that can help you define your goals.